bioscinema/DeSHAPE/README.md

 3. Sum of weights reflects the hypothesis (e.g., +1 −1 tests dispersion, +1 −2 +1 tests symmetry).
 Center (median) shift – `deshape_wald_contrast()` can also test a difference in medians.
 Simply set `taus = 0.5` and choose a contrast that selects the group coefficient at that quantile (for a four-parameter model this is `contrast = c(0, 1, 0, 0))`.
-In practice, however, we recommend fitting a single-quantile regression at τ = 0.5 and inspecting the Wald statistic via `summary()`, because it is quicker and yields the same inference.
+In practice, however, we recommend fitting a single-quantile regression at τ = 0.5 and inspecting the Wald statistic via `summary()`, because it is quicker and yields more robust inference.

 ---